ezrafayet/use-formidable/README.md

     ```

 * What you should be carefully about regarding components
-    * Your element must always have a name
+    * Your input must always have a name
     * If the data you want to update is nested, declare the name as the path separated by '.' like in the examples above

 # Go further

-* Use it with [use-wizard](https://github.com/adzaria/use-wizard) to build multi-paths, multi-steps wizards
+* Use it with [use-wizard](https://github.com/use-wizard/use-wizard) to build multi-paths, multi-steps wizards

 # Great alternatives